 Here are a few things to keep in mind:

-Directed donations are those in which a patient receives blood products provided by a specific person (such as from one sibling to another).
-This type of donation is rare.
+- Directed donations are those in which a patient receives blood products provided by a specific person (such as from one sibling to another).
+This type of donation is not provided as a standard.
 It deals solely with white blood cells, and can only be ordered by a treating physician.

 - Self-directed donations are those in which you bank your own blood.
 People sometimes do this before having a medical procedure, in case they need a transfusion.
 You must have physician approval to donate blood for yourself.
 Call 713-792-7777 for details.